MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

 1. On the **Refresh settings** screen, select the **Refresh manually** check box, and then select **Create** to start the import process.

 Allow some time for the import to be completed.
-Then, make sure the data is imported correctly.
+Then make sure the data is imported correctly.

 1. In Power Apps, go back to **Entities** under **Data**, and select **Online Shopper Intention**.